PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 Working alongside a graduate student or faculty preceptor, precept assistants are responsible for helping students understand the solutions to a set of active learning exercises (e.g., Java programming exercises, worksheets).
 Precept assistants will help students working on these exercises and be available to answer questions or explain the course material.

 An ideal candidate is someone who can: Connect with a wide variety of students, encourage them to ask questions, and explain the course material in a variety of ways.
 If you can do this, while being enthusiastic and patient, you’d no doubt make an excellent precept assistant.

+A precept assistant may also be hired as a grader or a as COS Lab TA.

 **Responsibilities (~2-4 hrs/week) :**